ant-design/pro-editor/src/SortableList/index.en-US.md

    */
   item: T;
   /**
-   * Position of the newly added node, default is at the end */ index?: number;
+   * Position of the new node, defaults to the last if not passed */ index?: number;
 }